singhvibhanshu/Typing-Test/README.md

 4. The text will change color based on correctness (black for correct, red for incorrect).
 5. Your WPM will be updated in real-time.
 6. Upon completion, the final WPM will be displayed, and you can restart the test.

-## Contributing

-Feel free to fork this repository and contribute by submitting a pull request.

-## License

-This project is licensed under the MIT License.

-## Author

-Vibhanshu Singh